 Recitals are optional; however, they are a major focus in dance class and a culmination of your dancer’s progress over the year.
 Most students participate in this annual performance.
 This is your dancer’s time to shine and be a star.
 Preparing for the dance recital is an exciting time of year.
-Teachers will choose costumes and songs in December, to be revealed in January (upon return from Winter Break).
+Teachers will choose costumes and songs in December, to be revealed in January.
 Students will work from January through May to master the steps for each of their dances so attendance is extremely important at this time of year.
 Dancers must be in attendance three of the last four classes of the year in order to participate in recital.
 Costumes are distributed on the last day of class.

 On recital day, students will also be expected to arrive in their first costume with stage makeup already applied and hair in place.
 Students will be given a curtain call time approximately 30 minutes before the show and need to arrive promptly.
 All dancers will be required to stay for the entire show and will be released after the final bow.